davebza/Python_Practice/README.md

 For the file:
 # the_deer_hunter.py #

 I've been working on turn-based gameplay, and wanted to add betting to something.
-This is a fairly morbid exploration into area!
+This is a fairly morbid exploration into that area!
 I've taken the ending idea of the movie The Deer Hunter, and given an alternate ending, then allow Nick and Michael have at it.

 ##Aims:##